-The QCA considers that in arbitrating a dispute under clause 17.4(a) of the 2019 DAU, it would be required to follow the general processes specified in part 5, division 5 of the QCA Act, and be required to have regard to the matters set out in section 120 of the QCA Act.
+The QCA considers that in arbitrating a dispute under clause 17.4(a) of the 2021 undertaking, it would be required to follow the general processes specified in part 5, division 5 of the QCA Act, and be required to have regard to the matters set out in section 120 of the QCA Act.

 Additionally, the QCA is required under clause 17.4(a) to not make an access determination that is inconsistent with the access undertaking, unless all parties agree and no other relevant stakeholder is adversely affected.
-In this respect, the process under clause 17.4(a) of the 2019 DAU is slightly different to the process if the same dispute were referred to the QCA under part 5, division 5 of the QCA Act.
-In making an access determination under part 5, division 5 of the QCA Act, section 119 of the QCA Act provides further restrictions affecting the QCA's power to make an access determination, in addition to the requirement that the QCA must not make an access determination that is inconsistent with an approved access undertaking.
+In this respect, the process under clause 17.4(a) of the 2021 undertaking is slightly different to the process if the same dispute were referred to the QCA under part 5, division 5 of the QCA Act.
+In making an access determination under part 5, division 5 of the QCA Act provides further restrictions affecting the QCA's power to make an access determination, in addition to the requirement that the QCA must not make an access determination that is inconsistent with an approved access undertaking.